 The other group won the day through some interesting arguments plus a good deal of trickery and manipulation.
 Sounds like the Church today!
 I can’t applaud their techniques, but I’ve come to love their conclusion.
 They said that, yes, we are in the very presence of no less than God when we celebrate Jesus’ presence.
 God may be infinite and absolute, but God can still come to us on our finite, relative terms, and still be the infinite and absolute God.
 Why?
 Because God is also the Spirit blowing where she chooses, and God isn’t confined by our shallow attempts to define the infinite and the absolute.

-Being born again is an echo of God’s very life.
-The Word, who was eternally begotten before anything else ever was, can really be “born again” as one of us.
+Being reborn is an echo of God’s very life.
+The Word, who was birthed before anything else ever was, can really be “born again” as one of us.
 The Word who always was, and Jesus who was born, lived, died and lives again, are one and the same, because God can be in more than one place at the same time: God from God, light from light, true God from true God.
-Jesus doesn’t confine God from God, but true God from true God is really present when we celebrate Jesus’ presence.
+Jesus doesn’t confine God from God—the Spirit still blows where she chooses—but true God from true God is really present when we celebrate Jesus’ presence.

 In one of us we meet the God who is beyond everything, the beyond in the midst of life, and in the Spirit we become one with the God beyond everything who meets us in and through one of us.
 If you even start to glimpse what that means, then believe me, nothing ever even looks the same!
 No less than God is reborn in us, and we’re reborn in no less than God.
 Life starts all over for us.
 We and God are reborn together.